railwayapp/docs/src/docs/guides/build-configuration.md

 ## Specify a custom install command

-We do not expose a way to configure a custom install command in the UI, but you can control this using [config as code](/deploy/config-as-code#install-command).
-See Nixpacks Plan -> Install Command.
+We do not expose a way to configure a custom install command in the UI, but you can control this using [config as code](/reference/config-as-code#nixpacks-plan) (see Nixpacks Plan -> Install Command).